 Did you know that most of your appliances—cell phone chargers, desktop computers, computer monitors, printers, televisions, DVD players, microwaves, coffee makers, and more—drain energy anytime they’re plugged into a socket, regardless of whether they’re turned on or off?

-That’s a ridiculous amount of money just thrown away on devices we aren’t even using—money this nation could really use right now!
+That’s a ridiculous amount of money just thrown away on devices we aren’t even using!

-For the amount of energy the average home wastes on standby and phantom power, you might as well let the next three or four tanks of gas you buy pour out onto the cement.
+For the amount of energy the average home throws away on standby or vampire power, you might as well let the next three or four tanks of gas you buy pour out onto the cement.

 Here are some great ways to slay the “energy vampires” in your home:

 Audit Your Appliances